pboechat/FastCG/docs/building_and_running.md

 Building & Running
 ==================

-FastCG is designed to run on multiple platforms, and its build system (based on CMake) makes it straightforward to compile the framework and examples on each supported OS.
-This guide covers how to get set up and build FastCG, as well as platform-specific considerations at runtime.
+FastCG is designed to run on multiple platforms.
+Its build system (based on CMake) makes it straightforward to compile the framework and user applications on each supported OS.
+This guide covers setup, building, and running FastCG-based applications.

 Prerequisites
 -------------